Methods & Ethics

 - in the animal’s best interest

-These professional organizations representing those in the animal welfare and behavior field also agree that the LIMA approach is the best way to train and modify behavior:
+These professional organizations representing those in the animal welfare and behavior field prioritize safe and humane techniques based in positive reinforcement as the best way to train and modify behavior:

 - The Pet Professional Guild